What Is Prostate-Specific Antigen?

 If your PSA results are in the borderline range (4 to 10), the % free PSA can be useful in helping distinguish between prostate cancer or benign prostatic hyperplasia (BPH).
 The pattern is the opposite of that seen with PSA in that a high % free PSA—above 20%—points to BPH, while a %- free PSA less than 10% indicates a greater likelihood of cancer.

 How Is The PSA Screening Test Done?

-The test involves drawing blood, usually from the arm.
-The results are usually sent to a lab and most often come back within several days.
+The test involves taking blood, usually from your arm.
+The doctor will send the sample to a lab.
+Results most often come back within several days.

 When Should I Have My PSA Levels Tested?